dmerejkowsky/blog/content/post/0070-i-don-t-need-types.md

 always easy to understand and even sometimes misleading, but flow did help me gain confidence that I was not breaking everything during the refactoring.

-That showed my that type annotations in a "dynamic" languages could actually be worth it.
+That showed me that type annotations in a "dynamic" languages could actually be worth it.

 Still, I was convinced we should have written tests for this project since day one, and not let the production code grow without tests.